The Changed Timeline

 At dinnertime, James came over to their table and whispered to Harry, "Don't forget that we're having Sirius' birthday party tonight at about midnight in the Room of Requirement.
 Can you tell Remus, Severus and Lily to come as well please?"

 Harry nodded and relayed the message to his three friends at the Merlin table.
-He told them to go ahead; he would flash there, as soon as the air was clear for him to leave his room.
-This evening, Harry was lucky.
-Pomfrey went to bed a few minutes before midnight, so that he was one of the first to arrive on the seventh floor.
+Together with Remus, he was one of the first to arrive on the seventh floor.

 After their midnight birthday meal, they changed into their Animagus forms and played for a while, racing around the trees, occasionally taking a swim in the lake, before they could not resist the delicious food anymore and transformed back in order to eat another piece of the huge cake.
 Afterwards, they spent some time playing exploding snap and a few other games, before they reluctantly decided to head back to their dormitories at nearly five o'clock in the morning.